macravero/drixit-challenge/README.md

-### TO DO: Proper Readme.
-Right now it's just pointers:

 # Drixit fullstack challenge.

 I was requested to create a login page and show the user info on successful login.
 There were no UX or UI requests, but a sample site to base my design off.
 Logo is a but iffy because I kind of stole it from their facebook page.